StephenTetteh-Nirvana/Innorik-Task-Admin/README.md

 A simplified dashboard built with Next Js(Frontend), .NET(Backend) and SQL Server Express (Database) that displays bookStore information.

 ## Login Credentials
- Make sure the admin user is seeded via `Program.cs` on startup, or create it manually in SQL Server:
+ Make sure the admin user is seeded via `Program.cs` on startup, or create it manually in SQL Server Express:

   Use the credentials below to log in to the admin account:
  - Username: `admin`